yochaigal/cairn/wip/2e/forest-seeds.md

 - Large humanoids with elongated arms made of bark or root.
 They live in forests, sharing a deep connection with the vegetation around them.
 - If killed they will slowly regenerate unless their corpse is taken out of the forest, or burned with fire.
-- **Critical Damage**: Moss and twigs begin growing out of target's wounds.
+- **Critical Damage**: Moss and twigs begin growing out of the target's wounds.

 ### 7 - Flooded Abbey